The book series by James Fenimore Cooper.

 - The 1913 American silent film The Deerslayer, shot on the real location on Lake Otsego.

-- Chingachgook, die große Schlange (1967), an East German adaptation of the same two novels.
+- Chingachgook, die große Schlange (Chingachgook, the Great Serpent) (1967), an East German adaptation of the former novel.

 The Leatherstocking series and Cooper's other works provide examples of: